-The International Knee Documentation Committee (IKDC) is a knee-specific patient-reported outcome measure.
+The International Knee Documentation Committee (IKDC Questionnaire) is a knee-specific patient-reported outcome measure.
 It’s considered to be one of the most reliable outcome reporting tools in its category and was one of the instruments used in the popular MOON study.
-IKDC has been subjected to rigorous statistical evaluation and has proven to be a valid and responsive patient-reported outcome tool (PRO) .
+IKDC has been subjected to rigorous statistical evaluation and has proven to be a valid and responsive patient-reported outcome measure (PROM) .

 Scores are obtained by summing the individual items, then transforming the crude total to a scaled number that ranges from 0 to 100.
 This final number is interpreted as a measure of function with higher scores representing higher levels of function.